Fred Armisen: Other work

 In 1998, he posed as a music journalist for the short film Fred Armisen's Guide to Music and South by Southwest.
 It was filmed by then-girlfriend Sally Timms and featured Armisen's "pranking musicians and industry types" during the South by Southwest festival in Austin, Texas.
 In various segments he asked self-described "stupid" questions, pretended to be German, and also acted blind.
-A year later, Armisen starred with alternative rock legend Steve Albini in Chevelle's Point #1 EPK.
+A year later, Armisen starred with alternative rock legend Steve Albini in Chevelle's Point No. 1 EPK.

 Armisen is part of ThunderAnt, a comedy duo with Sleater-Kinney guitarist Carrie Brownstein.
 The duo specializes in creating comedic short skits often about independent vocations such as one-man shows, feminist bookstores, and bicycle rights activists.
 Armisen founded ThunderAnt.com, a website that features the comedy sketches created with Brownstein.

-Armisen has directed music videos for bands like The Helio Sequence.
+Armisen has directed music videos for bands such as the Helio Sequence.
 Armisen also had a role in the Wilco documentary I Am Trying to Break Your Heart, which featured footage from his stint opening for front man Jeff Tweedy's 2001 solo tour.
 He also appeared in video segments on Blue Man Group's How to be a Megastar Tour 2.0.
 Armisen occasionally writes for Pitchfork Media and interviewed Cat Power for that company.
 He appeared as Jens Hannemann on Jimmy Kimmel Live! on October 19, 2007, promoting a 28-minute DVD called Fred Armisen presents Jens Hannemann: "COMPLICATED DRUMMING TECHNIQUE".
 In 2010, Armisen briefly joined Joanna Newsom's tour for her album Have One on Me as his character Jens Hannemann.
 On SNL, Armisen often plays musical instruments in sketches, has two recurring characters who are musicians (Mackey the drummer from the Rialto Grande and Ferecito from Showbiz Grande Explosion), or impersonates famous figures in the music world such as Liberace, Phil Spector, Lou Reed, and Prince.